bradbell/at_cascade/readme.rst

 3. Use python for the program and sphinx/rst for the documentation.
 4. Run fit_nodes at the same level in parallel where running a node includes running its child nodes.
-   There will be an abstract interface for lanuching parallel jobs so it can run on a cluster or a single computer.
+   There will be an abstract interface for launching parallel jobs so it can run on a cluster or a single computer.
 5. There will be a drill option where a drill_node is specified and only the ancestors of the drill_node, up to the world node, are run